-- The Juvenile Detention Profile Survey can be accessed through the Internet using the following link: http://app.bscc.ca.gov/jds/login.asp. - You will be directed to the screenshot below, where you will select the following:
+The Juvenile Detention Profile Survey can be accessed through the Internet using the following link: http://app.bscc.ca.gov/jds/login.asp.

+You will be directed to the screenshot below, where you will select the following:

-- ★ Select report type (either monthly or quarterly) in the "Survey Type" dropdown; - ★ Select your county from the "County" dropdown: - Enter your code (please contact the Facilities Standards and Operations (FSO) Division Report Analyst if you do not have your county's access code); and, - ★ Select the "Connect" button; you will be taken to your agency's data entry page. - ➤ The data entry page will auto-populate the county name based on the information provided in the previous screen.
+- ★ Select your agency from the "Agency" dropdown; - ★ Select report type (either monthly or quarterly) in the "Survey Type" dropdown; - Enter your assigned pass code (please contact the BSCC Research Unit Analyst if you need your county's pass code); and, - ★ Select the "Login" button; you will be taken to your agency's data entry page. - ➤ The data entry page will auto-populate the county name based on the information provided in the previous screen.
 At the top of either the monthly or quarterly reports, complete the following information:

+- ★ Enter the first and last name of the person reporting;

+- Enter the reporter's phone number; and,

+- ★ The date will auto-populate.
-- ★ Enter the name of person reporting; - ★ Select the reporting period and year from the dropdown items; - ★ Enter the reporter's phone number; and, - The date will auto-populate with the log date but can be typed over. - Before moving on, please verify that the month or quarter and year you are submitting is accurate. - Please note, the system requires that the county report information be completed before the report can be submitted online.

-- ➤ DATA ENTRY: The remainder of this workbook will focus on the entry of data on the monthly and quarterly surveys.
-Navigating from one cell to the next can be accomplished by clicking in each individual cell, but can also be accomplished by hitting the tab key. - > DATA SUBMISSION: At the bottom of the data entry page, click the "Submit Form" button (shown below) to transmit your data.
-If you are missing any required data and/or there is a variance(s), you will receive an error message(s) with the missing field(s) to be completed and/or direction as to where the variance(s) was found.
+- > Before moving on, please verify that the month or guarter and year for which you are submitting data is accurate. - Please note, the system requires that the county report information be completed before the report can be submitted online. - > DATA ENTRY: The remainder of this workbook will focus on the entry of data on the monthly and quarterly surveys.
+Navigating from one cell to the next can be accomplished by clicking in each individual cell but can also be accomplished by hitting the tab key. - > DATA SUBMISSION: At the bottom of the data entry page, click the "Submit" button (shown below) to transmit your data.
+If you are missing any required data and/or data were flagged for a variance(s) discrepancy, you will receive an error message(s) with the missing field(s) to be completed and/or direction as to where the variance(s) was found.